Find Grad Schools

 23 Yearly Graduations

 Grand Valley State University comes in at #12 on our list of the most popular colleges offering master's degrees in clinical nutrition.
-Roughly 23,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $14,978 per year, while in-state graduate students, on average, pay $19,364 per year.
+The average in-state tuition for full-time undergraduates is $14,302 per year, while in-state graduate students, on average, pay $18,456 per year.
 During the most recent year for which we have data, 23 people received their master's degree in clinical nutrition from GVSU.
-Around 10% of these students were from an underrepresented racial-ethnic group, and 80% were women.
+About 100% of this group were women, and 9% were students from an underrepresented racial-ethnic group.

 20 Yearly Graduations

 University of Texas Southwestern Medical Center is the 13th most popular school in the nation for students seeking a master's degree in clinical nutrition.
+Each year, around 2,200 students seeking various degrees attend the university.
 During the most recent year for which we have data, 20 people received their master's degree in clinical nutrition from UT Southwestern.
-About 100% of this group were women, and 53% were students from an underrepresented racial-ethnic group.
+Around 47% of these students were from an underrepresented racial-ethnic group, and 87% were women.

 19 Yearly Graduations